-Services that are covered for you What you must pay when you get these services leave our plan the 5-year cycle starts over.
-Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+Services that are covered for you What you must pay when you get these services Lichen planus.
+Severe widespread eczema that has failed topical treatments.
+Vitiligo in some circumstances.
+Emergency care Emergency care refers to services that are: V 0125 F Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
-Observation services are hospital outpatient services given to help the doctor decide if the patient needs to be admitted as an inpatient or discharged.
-Observation services may be given in the emergency department or another area of the hospital.
-For information about the observation services cost sharing, please see the Outpatient hospital observation section of this Evidence of Coverage.
-Emergency care is covered worldwide.
-See Ambulance services benefit in this chart for additional information about Worldwide ambulance services. \$140 copayment for Medicare-covered emergency room visits \$140 copayment for worldwide emergency room visits and worldwide emergency transportation \$50,000 (USD) combined limit per year for emergency and urgent care services provided outside the U.S. and its territories.
-Emergency transportation must be medically necessary.
-If you are admitted to the hospital within 24 hours for the same condition, you pay \$0 for the emergency room visit.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the highest cost sharing you would pay at a network hospital.
-Fitness The fitness benefit provides several options.
-You are eligible for a fitness membership at participating fitness locations in the standard fitness network.
-At these locations you can take advantage of exercise equipment, amenities and, where available, group exercise classes tailored to meet the needs of older adults.
-You can also select one Home Fitness Kit per benefit year from a variety of kit options, including a wearable fitness tracker.
-You can also take advantage of personalized Workout Plans; access thousands of on- demand workout videos available on the program's website; get one-on-one Healthy Aging Coaching by phone, video or chat; track your fitness activity; and enjoy many other digital resources through the Well-Being Club.
-Non-standard services that call for an added fee are not part of the fitness program and will not be reimbursed.
-For questions and more details, contact the Cigna Healthcare fitness vendor at 1-888-886-1992 (TTY 711). \$0 copayment for Membership in Health Club/Fitness Classes Health and wellness education programs Health Education \$0 copayment for online health education
+Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
+You have worldwide emergency care coverage.
+You pay \$125 per Emergency Department visit.
+This copayment does not apply if you are immediately admitted directly to the hospital as an inpatient (it does apply if you are admitted to the hospital as an outpatient; for example, if you are admitted for observation). †If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by our plan and your cost is the cost- sharing you would pay at a network hospital.
+Fitness benefit (One Pass TM ) A fitness benefit is provided through the One Pass program to help members take control of their health and feel their best.
+The One Pass program includes: \$0 Gyms and Fitness Locations: You receive a membership with access to a wide variety of in-network gyms through